ASTERISC-Teaching/codesprouts-dojo/web-app/level-3/DESCRIPTION.md

 Woohoo you’ve made it!

-In the last level you discovered the encrypted message.
+You will once again need to explore Jenna's home profile, search through posts, and examine comments to locate the user who has posted an encrypted message.
+(There will be more than one, but only one of them is the important one!)

 For your final task, decrypt this message.
 The message is encrypted using a Caesar cipher.
 Caesar ciphers are a form of shift cipher, for more information please visit [here](https://en.wikipedia.org/wiki/Caesar_cipher).

-Once decrypted, you will use the command `python /challenge/challenge.py` to input the message and obtain the final flag.
+Once decrypted, you will use the command `/challenge/check` to input the message and obtain the flag.

 This level will challenge your understanding of basic cryptography and your ability to apply decryption techniques to uncover hidden information.